escherize/huff/readme.md

 ## Rationale

-## Benefits
+## Features

 - parse tags in any order
 - reagent-like conveniences
-  - fragmnts
-  - components
   - style maps
+  - fragments to return multiple cibling forms
+  - call functions like components
    - :hiccup/raw-html tag to bypass compilation
   - included function to check for valid hiccup
+  - attribute names mapped to idiomatic html:
+    - e.g. `:background-color` -> `backgroundColor`
-- run on babashka
+- runs on babashka
-- auto-encode html (security pit of success)
-  - can be deactivated
+- html-encoded by default